 With regard to the tourist accommodation and golf club facilities building, an agreed setback distance of 35 metres and a suitable Bushfire Attack Level (BAL) of 19 was negotiated with the CFS.
-The setback to Mount George Conservation Park is also proposed to be managed grassland.

-A BAL Assessment provided at Appendix V provides a technical assessment with regard to bushfire.
 A Bushfire Survival Plan (Appendix Q) and a Bushfire Management Strategy (Appendix Y) provide ongoing management of the proposed development with regard to bushfire.